How To Install Windows And Doors

 The Tools You Need

-Remember to make sure your work is in keeping with local building regulations and be sure to get any permissions required from your local council before you start work.
+Remember to ensure that your work complies with local building regulations and to get any permissions required from your local council before you start work.

 Basic Tool Checklist: